 We typically let our hunters choose the method of hunting Trophy Buffalo that they prefer.
 Hunters of Trophy Bison Bulls and Cows can choose the Spot and Stalk method, Bow Hunting, Rifle Hunting, Black Powder, Safari Style Hunting, Handgun, as well as hunting from a Blind.
 We can accommodate hunters of any age and experience level, as well as hunters which have physical disabilities or may be confined to a wheelchair.

 You will typically see from 20-50 Buffalo Bulls and Bison Cows while hunting with us.
 Our Record Class Buffalo bulls weigh 1200 -1500lbs, and have horns in the 17-20 inch range, some great Buffalo World Record Trophies have been taken recently.

 - Record Class Buffalo Herd Bull (1200-1500 lbs): $6,500

 - Meat Buffalo (700-1000 lbs): $3,250

 Trophy Fee is in addition to $250 per day which covers All-Inclusive Hunt Package.

 Non-hunting guests may accompany the hunter for an additional $100 per day which covers lodging, meals and amenities as well.

-Our local meat processor's charge from $1.00 to $1.25 per lb to process your Buffalo.
+Our local meat processor's charge $1.25 per lb to process your Buffalo.
 You will typically get 200-350 lbs of meat from our Buffalo.

 In America, the Bison is commonly referred to as Buffalo.
 The only two types of Bison which exist today are the American Bison and European Bison.
 The Buffalo is the largest terrestrial mammal in North America and Europe today.
 Both species were hunted to near extinction during the 19th and 20th centuries but have since rebounded due to game and food management ranches throughout the United States.